agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

 Categorical-MARL
 ======================================

-Here, we provide several neural network modules for multi-agent reinforcement learning policies
+Here, we provide several neural network modules for categorical MARL policies with discrete action space.
+Each policy can generate actions from a categorical distribution, or generate a categorical distribution directly.

 .. raw:: html